swordmaster003/Fighter-Complete-Template/README.md

    Each environment is made up of nine terrain blocks,and these terrains are generated from map data exported by Bing Map.

    ![image](https://github.com/swordmaster003/Fighter-Complete-Template/blob/master/Screenshots/Environment2.png)

+- The custom editor of each script has been carefully designed.Their appearance is neat and friendly.

  - Detailed documentation